DeisData/deisdata.github.io/r/data-wrangling/index.md

 ## Data examination

 Tidyverse expects our data to be **tidy**:
-1. Each column is a variable
+1. Each column is a variable.
-2. Each row is an observation
+2. Each row is an observation.
-3. Each cell has a value
+3. Each cell has a value.

 Our data conform to these rules.
-Let’s start to explore our data set, first using `glimpse()` to see a summary, showing the dimensions of the data, the column names, and what type of data live in each column.
+Let’s start to explore our data set, first using `glimpse()` to see a summary that shows the dimensions of the data, the column names, and what type of data live in each column.

 ``` r
 glimpse(penguins)